aditi-dsi/DogBreedClassifier/README.md

 ## How to take model inference for your own images?
 1. Move inside 'uploaded_images' directory
+2. Delete(or keep) previous files and uploaded new images. <br/> (Note: Image should be Sqaure in shape, i.e. their length and breadth should be similar px.)
-2. Open the terminal and run the below script :
+3. Open the terminal and run the below script :

    ```

-   $ run_models_batch_uploaded
+   $ sh run_models_batch_uploaded.sh

    ```
 <hr/>